bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/CHEATSHEET.md

     active: true,
 ```

-> In rare cases, it’s okay to initialize state based on props.
+> In rare cases, it's okay to initialize state based on props.

 > This effectively "forks" the props and sets the state with the initial props.